-Bali Road Trip: The Best Itinerary for 10-14 Days
+Bali Road Trip: The Best 10-14 Day Itinerary

-You might feel overwhelmed planning a trip around Bali on your own, given the sheer number of options the island offers.
-That’s why I’ve put together a detailed itinerary for 10-14 days that will guide you through the most beautiful places while giving you the chance to truly experience Balinese culture and nature.
-Just keep reading.
+Maybe you don’t dare plan a trip around Bali on your own, because it can feel overwhelming given the endless options the island offers.
+That’s why I’ve put together a detailed 10-14 day itinerary that guides you through the most beautiful spots while letting you truly get to know Balinese culture and nature.
+Just read on.

 TL;DR

-• Best time to visit: April to October (dry season), ideally May to September for the best weather.
+• Best time to visit: April to October (dry season), ideally May–September for the most favourable weather.

-• Recommended regions: Ubud (cultural centre), Canggu/Seminyak (beaches and surfing), Uluwatu (cliffs and temples), northern Bali (waterfalls and tranquillity), Nusa Penida (stunning landscapes).
+• Recommended regions: Ubud (cultural centre), Canggu/Seminyak (beaches and surf), Uluwatu (cliffs and temples), northern Bali (waterfalls and calm), Nusa Penida (stunning landscapes).

 • Getting around: Rent a scooter or car, or hire a private driver for longer distances.